Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 What is the difference between transcutaneous and transconjunctival lower blepharoplasty?

-The transconjunctival is performed from inside the eyelid, without an external scar, ideal for those with fat bags without excess skin.
+The transconjunctival is performed from inside the eyelid, without an external scar, ideal for those with under-eye bags without excess skin.
 The transcutaneous is performed through an incision just below the eyelashes, allowing for the treatment of bags, excess skin, and muscle laxity simultaneously.
 The choice depends on the individual assessment during the consultation.

 Does the surgery hurt?